Frequently asked questions for authors

-All primary research papers published in Nature Communications that are submitted from November 1st, 2022 will have a corresponding peer review file containing the reviewer comments to the authors and the author rebuttal letters published alongside the article
+All peer reviewed research, review, and opinion articles published in Communications Earth & Environment will have a peer review file containing the editorial decision letters, reviewer comments to the authors and the author response letters published alongside the article.

-We hope that publishing peer review files for all our primary research articles will make the peer review process more transparent, and it may also facilitate a deeper understanding of the research that we publish.
+We hope that publishing peer review files for all our peer reviewed research, review, and opinion articles will make the peer review process more transparent, and it may also facilitate a deeper understanding of the research that we publish.
 Transparent peer review also creates a useful resource for students and early career researchers looking for information on how the peer review system operates.
 For our peer reviewers, it has the benefit that if they wish to refer to, or share, one of their reviews, they can do so easily.

-No, this system is already used successfully by a number of other publishers across several research areas, both as an option for authors or for all papers published in a particular journal.
+The system is already used successfully by a number of other publishers across several research areas, and has been in place as an author opt-in at Communications Earth & Environment since launch.